Friendly-Banana/mensaplan/README.md

 ## Deploying

 Wherever you want, requirements: can run Elixir and has a database.
+You can also use the Docker (Compose) setup instead.

-Don't forget to set the environment variables.
+Don't forget to set the environment variables, you can see them in `config/runtime.exs`.

 I use [Gigalixir](https://www.gigalixir.com/docs/getting-started-guide/).
 New versions are deployed with `git push gigalixir main`.